AlexanderNelson/memory-game/README.md

 Mismatched cards will deduct 1 of 10 stars.

-Matched cards will stay open until are cards are matched.
+Matched cards will stay open until all cards are matched.

 Modal will open with stats after end of game.